 If you have a good business credit score, you have almost walked halfway through to get a business loan approval.
 Lenders like Non-Banking Financial Companies (NBFCs) assess your credit score before extending the loans.
 So whether you need finance for infrastructure, equipment, or daily workings, a good credit report will hold you in good stead for availing of business loans.
-TransUnion CIBIL, Crisil, Equifax, Experian, CRIF High Mark are some of the credit bureaus that provide credit information reports (CIR) to businesses in India.
+TransUnion CIBIL, Crisil, Equifax, My Account, CRIF High Mark are some of the credit bureaus that provide credit information reports (CIR) to businesses in India.

 Let's explore how to maintain a high business credit score